 Joy.
 Interest.
 Respect for life.
 Beauty.
 Celebration of care.
 In other words, ART.

 Q. You do not limit yourself to creating art – you have also written a book.
 Could you tell us a bit more about this?

 Micromegalic Inscriptions is a milestone in our research into the classical standards.
 That is where our mostly recognised art project started.
 We wanted to tell the history behind our creations.
 I wrote this book around five years ago, and we still get rewards from the readers and the critique.
 I am now working on another book, an investigation into the meaning of Art.

 Q. What does the future hold for the Matteo Mauro Studio?

-A. New art adventures: we are working on 10 new series of sculptures which will be released in the next 5 years; we are moving to a bigger studio where we will organize training for young artists; and much, much more.
+New art adventures.
+We are working on ten new series of sculptures which will be released in the next five years.
+We are moving to a bigger studio to organise training for young artists and much much more.

 Q. Could you describe your work in three words?